songzhw/songzhw.github.io/and_exp/2016-01-17-scratch-card-view.md

 2. A draws a circle with a paint whose mode is PorterDuff.Mode.CLEAR.
 Then it's like I use an eraser to erase a circle area.
-So what we see is a picture of A , and a circle part of B.
+So what we see is a picture of A , and a circle part of B.<br/>
 (songzhw: Yes, this is how you draw a circle portrait.)

 With this PorterDuff.Mode.CLEAR, we now can draw a ScratchCard View.